starwavelin/simple-car-insurance-website/README.md

 Technology Used in Version 1 (/Insurance):<br>
   Front-end: JSP; Controller: Servlet; Database: MySQL.

-####Enhanced Versions: <br>
+#### Enhanced Versions: <br>
-V2: Built on /Insurance, added a Login-Logout feature for admins and JavaScript constraints to do input field checking. <br>
-V3: Built on /InsuranceV2, using Ajax (jQuery) to pass user input and action (i.e. insert/update/delete customer or vehicle) data into servlets. <br>
+V5: Built on /V4.
+Rewrote it using Spring framwork again but Hibernate as the data access mechanism.
+The development tool used was STS. <br>
 V4: Built on /InsuranceV2.
 Rewrote this website as a Spring MVC project, using Spring + JDBC framework.
 The development tool used was STS. <br>
-V5: Built on /V4.
-Rewrote it using Spring framwork again but Hibernate as the data access mechanism.
-The development tool used was STS. <br>
+V3: Built on /InsuranceV2, using Ajax (jQuery) to pass user input and action (i.e. insert/update/delete customer or vehicle) data into servlets. <br>
+V2: Built on /Insurance, added a Login-Logout feature for admins and JavaScript constraints to do input field checking. <br>